 Under the pre-2024 FAFSA, the formula applied an Asset Protection Allowance (APA) — a baseline amount of reportable assets that wasn’t assessed at all.
 For a family with a parent in their fifties, the APA was historically in the $20,000 to $40,000 range, depending on age.

-The 2024 FAFSA rewrite drastically reduced the APA — for many filers, it dropped to near zero.
+The 2024 FAFSA rewrite did not trim the APA, it erased it.
+In the 2026-27 tables the parent Asset Protection Allowance is $0 at every age, from 25 or under through 65 and older, for one-parent and two-parent households alike (2026-27 SAI Guide, Table A4).
 The Department of Education’s published intent was to simplify the formula and align asset treatment more consistently across household types, but the practical effect for middle-income families is that assets now have a larger impact on the SAI than they did under the old rules.
-A family with $30,000 in non-retirement savings that would have been mostly shielded by the old APA now sees most of that amount flow into the parent contribution.
+A family with $30,000 in non-retirement savings that would have been mostly shielded by the old APA now has the entire $30,000 counted.

 This is one of the most significant under-discussed impacts of the FAFSA rewrite, and it’s the reason careful asset-positioning matters more in 2026 than it did five years ago.